Jonasshow/com.williamrijksen.onesignal/README.md

             }
         */
     ```
-1. postNotification (iOS-only for now):
+1. postNotification (Por enquanto apenas para iOS):

     ```js
         //You can use idsAvailable for retrieving a playerId